patbenatar/rbexy/README.md

 ### `Rbexy::Component`

-We ship with a component superclass that you can use to implement your own components in Rails.
+We ship with a component superclass that integrates nicely with Rails' ActionView and the controller rendering context.
+You can use it to easily implement custom components:

 ```ruby
 # app/components/page_header_component.rb